-- Abnormal bleeding which can be life-threatening symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding. - Severe high blood pressure
+- Abnormal bleeding which can be life-threatening symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding.

+- Severe high blood pressure

+- Severe changes in liver function

+- Inflammation (swelling) and/or scarring of the lungs, which can be life-threatening.
+You may have a cough and/or trouble breathing.

+- Slow wound healing

 User/Authorized User acknowledges that the ClinicalPath Portal is intended to be utilized as an information management tool only, and that Elsevier has not represented the ClinicalPath Portal as having the ability to diagnose disease, prescribe treatment, or perform any other tasks that constitute the practice of providing medical care.
 The clinical information contained within the ClinicalPath Portal is intended as a supplement to, and not a substitute for, the knowledge, expertise, skill, and judgment of physicians, pharmacists and other healthcare professionals involved with patient care at User/Authorized User facilities.
 CONFIDENTIAL AND PROPRIETARY.
-NOT FOR DISTRIBUTION.
+NOT FOR DISTRIBUTION. • Tumor lysis syndrome: This medicine may act on the cancer cells very quickly.
+This may affect how your kidneys work.